John James Clark

-John James Clark (23 January 1838 – 25 June 1915) was an Australian architect, who began his career at the age of 14 in the office of the Colonial Architect's Office in Melbourne, immediately after his family migrated from Liverpool in 1852.
+John James Clark (23 January 1838 – 25 June 1915) was an Australian architect who began his career at the age of 14 in the office of the Colonial Architect's Office in Melbourne, immediately after his family migrated from Liverpool in 1852.
 Clark's 30 years in public service, followed by 33 in private practice, produced some of Australia's most notable public buildings, and at least one in New Zealand.
 He is most famous as the designer of Melbourne's Old Treasury Building aged only 19.

 Biography

-John James Clark, commonly referred to as JJ Clark, was born in Liverpool, England, on 23 January 1838 to parents George and Mary Clark.
+John James Clark, commonly referred to as J. J. Clark, was born in Liverpool, England, on 23 January 1838 to parents George and Mary Clark.
 Clark was one of nine children.
 The family relocated from Liverpool to Melbourne, Australia in March 1852, in hopes of capitalising on the Victorian gold rush.
-Prior to leaving he had attended Collegiate College, Liverpool, where at thirteen he won first prize for drawing a finely detailed map of Liverpool – every street, all public buildings and the docks.
-Prior to his father and older brother seeking reward at the gold fields, 14-year-old Clark on the basis of his revealed abilities, was employed on 26 April 1852 as a 'drafting copyist' in the Colonial Architect's Office, ensuring his family an income.
+Prior to leaving he had attended Collegiate College, Liverpool, where, aged thirteen, he won first prize for drawing a finely detailed map of Liverpool – every street, all public buildings and the docks.

+Prior to his father and older brother seeking reward at the gold fields, the 14-year-old Clarkon the basis of his revealed abilitieswas employed on 26 April 1852 as a 'drafting copyist' in the Colonial Architect's Office, ensuring his family an income.
 It is likely that he was employed and rapidly promoted despite his young age because the office found it hard to keep employees in the throes of the gold rush.
 To broaden his 'apprenticeship' he sought evening work with the partnership of Alfred Louis Smith and Osgood Gee Pritchard, and for a short time with Joseph Reed.

 In 1854, he was promoted to draftsman, and in this role was part of the team that designed the Geelong Supreme Court the next year, and Government Printing Office in 1856, and the next year began design work on the Treasury Building when he was only nineteen.
 While its basement and ground level was being constructed in 1858, he took ten months leave to tour Europe and the United Kingdom, completing the design and overseeing the construction on his return.
 Clark continued in public service designing many public buildings large and small until 1878 when he was retrenched in the Black Wednesday dismissals.